-If your study results do not satisfy the requirements for continuing your study at this faculty, the study advice will be negative.
-A negative study advice is always binding, the so-called Binding Study Advice (BSA), and means that you will not be allowed to register for the Bachelor in Psychology programme at Maastricht University for the next four years.
+At the end of the first year Bachelor in Psychology , all students receive a Study Advice whether they are allowed to continue their study (positive advice) or not (negative advice).
+A negative advice is always binding: the negative Binding Study Advice (nBSA).
+It means that you will not be allowed to re-register for the Bachelor in Psychology programme at Maastricht University for the next four years.

-The formal procedure is described in the Onderwijs en Examenegeling (OER: in Dutch) and in the Education and Examination Regulations (EER: in English).Note: If you started the bachelor before 2017-2018 please consult the OER or EER of the year in which you started the bachelor to see which criteria apply to you, because the criteria can differ per cohort of the Bachelor.
+The formal procedure is described in the 'Onderwijs en Examenregeling ' (OER) and the Education and Examination Regulations (EER).
+Consult the OER or EER of the year in which you started the bachelor to see which criteria apply to you, because the criteria can differ per cohort.

 |Procedure Negative Binding Study Advice|

 |Student advisors and mentors invite students based on their study progress.|

 In accordance with Article 7.7(1) the Board of Examiners will issue, on behalf of the Faculty Board, a warning to all first-year bachelor's students in the months of January and May to highlight the importance of achieving the BSA standard.

 |May||Second Warning Advice email ( to all students)|

 Intention to issue a Negative Binding Study Advice

 Certain personal circumstances may be taken into account when issuing a binding study advice; these are stated in Article 7.9 paragraph 1 (EER Bachelor 2018-2019).
 These circumstances will only be taken into account if they were reported to the study adviser within four weeks after the circumstances were revealed (see Article 7.9 paragraph 2), and if your study results in the periods in which the personal circumstances did not apply give cause for this

 Before we issue a NBSA, you will be given the opportunity to be heard.